 Each international student faces a unique set of circumstances.
 Student Services offers personalized guidance and support:

-- in obtaining official and official documents;
+- in obtaining official documents

-- regarding living in Quebec;
+- regarding living in Quebec

-- in obtaining a post-graduation work permit at the end of their training program.
+- in obtaining a post-graduation work permit at the end of their training program

 Please consult the following links for federal and provincial guidelines and the latest updates: